Improving care and post-care for children and young people

 • establish a shared vision in identifying and measuring outcomes for children in care

-• promote integrated and coordinated responses to the needs of children in care.
+• promote integrated and coordinated responses to the needs of children in care

 • recognise the diversity and uniqueness of children’s needs in care.